lzhzzzzwill/MOFh6/refer/README.md

 # Major function

+The initial stage of MOFh6’s text-processing pipeline involves acquiring reference materials in strict compliance with institutional subscription policies, ensuring legal and ethical access to scientific literature.

 ## 0. The first you need to do
 ### Modify the files' paths, the files are as follows:
 #### ACS_crawler.py